timescale/docs/about/pricing-and-account-management.md

 You can easily upgrade or downgrade or downgrade between the Performance and Scale plans whenever you want using [Timescale Console][cloud-login].
 If you switch your plan mid-month, your prices are pro-rated to when you switch.
 Your services are not interrupted when you switch, you can keep working without any hassle.
+To move to Enterprise, [get in touch with Timescale][get-in-touch].

 ### Monitor usage and costs